freqtrade/freqtrade/docs/strategy-customization.md

 - Minimal ROI recommended
 - Stoploss strongly recommended

-The bot also include a sample strategy called `TestStrategy` you can update: `user_data/strategies/test_strategy.py`.
+The bot includes a sample strategy called `TestStrategy` you can update: `user_data/strategies/test_strategy.py`.
 You can test it with the parameter: `--strategy TestStrategy`

+Additionally, there is an attribute called `INTERFACE_VERSION`, which defines the version of the strategy interface the bot should use.
+The current version is 2 - which is also the default when it's not set explicitly in the strategy.

+Future versions will require this to be set.

 ```bash
 freqtrade --strategy AwesomeStrategy